What Happens to My Medicare Coverage If I Move States?

 You are moving to an area with additional plan options available

 If you immediately notify your plan about your upcoming move, then your Special Enrollment Period will last from one month before the move to three months after it.
-During this period, you can switch to a new Medicare Advantage or Medicare Prescription Drug plan, or you can return to Original Medicare.
+During this period, you can switch to a new Medicare Advantage or a stand-alone Medicare Prescription Drug plan (Medicare Part D plan for prescription drug coverage), or you can return to Original Medicare, even if it’s not the standard Open Enrollment Period.
+You will not have to worry about medical underwriting during this time.

 Moving to Another State with Medicare Doesn’t Have to Be Stressful